Testosterone therapy for men

 Talk with your doctor about which form of testosterone is right for you.

-Before taking testosterone, discuss these risks with your doctor:
+Before taking testosterone, discuss the risks with your doctor, including:

-Pregnant or breastfeeding women, as well as children, should avoid contact with this medicine.
+Children and women, especially pregnant or breastfeeding women, should not come into contact with this medicine.
 Follow package instructions about other precautions for the type of testosterone you are using.

-It is important to have regular checkups with your health care provider when taking testosterone therapy.
-If you have side effects, call your health care provider.
+It is important to have regular checkups with your doctor when taking testosterone therapy.
+If you have side effects, call your doctor.

 Bhasin S, Cunningham GR, Hayes FJ, et al. Testosterone therapy in adult men with androgen deficiency syndromes: An Endocrine Society Clinical Practice guideline.
 J Clin Endocrinol Metab.
 2010;95:2536-2559.